 1. A synonym for the word transfer.Licenses do not “transfer” across state lines.

 2. Reciprocal.
-Any holder of a educator license issued by another state must meet or exceed Colorado’s requirements for the license and/or endorsement area sought.
+Any holder of an educator license issued by another state, including a professional license of any kind, must meet or exceed Colorado’s requirements for the license and/or endorsement area sought.
 Period.

 3. A guarantee that an applicant will receive a Colorado-issued license or that an applicant will receive all of the endorsements issued by the other state.
 Colorado issues licenses in the applicants’ content area(s) of preparation.
 All other endorsements may be added upon application and meeting the requirements for each.